Linaro/lava/doc/v2/first-installation.rst

      <setting_up_pipeline_instance>`.

-As you expand your setup, you will also need to do some configuration of communications between the master and the worker(s), which rely on :term:`ZMQ` as an underlying technology.
-Workers on the same (trusted) network as the master can work fine without using authentication and encryption, but if you are going to be hosting workers on a remote network then it is **strongly** recommended to configure authentication and encryption for their ZMQ messages.
+As you expand your setup, you will also need to do some configuration of communications between the master and the worker(s), which rely on HTTP as an underlying technology.
+Workers on the same (trusted) network as the master can work fine without using authentication and encryption, but if you are going to be hosting workers on a remote network then it is **strongly** recommended to use HTTPS to communicate with the server

-.. seealso:: :ref:`Configuring lava-slave <configuring_lava_slave>` in the
-   notes on installing lava-dispatcher and :ref:`zmq_curve`.

-.. note:: ZMQ supports buffering of messages, so the master and workers can be independently restarted without worrying about breaking existing network connections.

-* On your new worker, configure ``lava-slave`` to look for the master ZMQ port instead of ``localhost``.
+* On your new worker, configure ``lava-worker`` to look for the server

 * On the master, use the Django administration interface to add details of the new worker to the database.